Gabie-of-the-Bo/Ryna-Language/README.md

   }
   ```

-# Projects written in _Nessa_
+# Projects written in _Ryna_

 > If you want to showcase a project here, you can submit a pull request or open an issue :)

 ## Chessa engine

-[Chessa](https://github.com/Gabie-of-the-Bo/Chessa/) (pun intended) is a simple chess engine written in _Nessa_ in order to show how the language can be used in medium sized projects.
+[Chessa](https://github.com/Gabie-of-the-Bo/Chessa/) (pun intended) is a simple chess engine written in _Ryna_ in order to show how the language can be used in medium sized projects.
 Also, it is used internally as a benchmark when measuring optimizations.

 ## Genessa

-[Genessa](https://github.com/Gabie-of-the-Bo/Genessa/) (again, pun intended) is a genetic algorithms library written in _Nessa_.
+[Genessa](https://github.com/Gabie-of-the-Bo/Genessa/) (again, pun intended) is a genetic algorithms library written in _Ryna_.
 It allows creating custom crossover and mutation functions and includes examples such as the _N-Queens_ problem.

 # Contribute